-Checklist: Must-Have Sports Cards for New Collectors in 2025
+Must-Have Sports Cards Checklist 2025

 Published: June 14, 2025

-Track Your Collection with Hall of Cards
+Track Your Collection with

-Want to keep track of your Cole Caufield rookie cards and other valuable hockey cards?
-Download our free app to manage your collection, track card values, and stay updated with the latest market trends.
+Want to keep track of your sports cards and manage your collection?
+Download our free app to scan cards, track values, and stay updated with the latest market trends.

-Download NowIntroduction
+Download Now

 The sports card hobby continues to thrive in 2025, attracting a new wave of collectors.
-Whether you're drawn by nostalgia, investment opportunities, or sheer love for the game, starting your collection with the right cards can make all the difference.
+Whether you’re drawn by nostalgia, investment opportunities, or sheer love for the game, starting your collection with the right cards can make all the difference.
 This checklist guides new collectors through the must-have sports cards, featuring trending rookies, budget-friendly sets, and actionable collecting tips to set you on the path to success.
+For more investment guidance, check out our top rookie sports cards 2025 investment guide.

 Must-Have Football Cards in 2025